adobe/brackets-app/README.md

-Brackets is currently hosted in two github repos: the [brackets-app repo](http://github.com/adobe/brackets-app), which contains the native app shell, and [brackets repo](http://github.com/adobe/brackets), which contains the HTML/JS/CSS code.
+Brackets is currently hosted in two github repos: the [brackets-app repo](http://github.com/adobe/brackets-app), which contains the native app shell, and the [brackets repo](http://github.com/adobe/brackets), which contains the HTML/JS/CSS code.
 The brackets-app repo contains the brackets repo as a submodule.
 (These repos are currently private, so you'll need to contact us for access.)